Genome: Genome size

 Genome size is the total number of the DNA base pairs in one copy of a haploid genome.
 Genome size varies widely across species.
 Invertebrates have small genomes, this is also correlated to a small number of transposable elements.
 Fish and Amphibians have intermediate-size genomes, and birds have relatively small genomes but it has been suggested that birds lost a substantial portion of their genomes during the phase of transition to flight.
 Before this loss, DNA methylation allows the adequate expansion of the genome.

 In humans, the nuclear genome comprises approximately 3.1 billion nucleotides of DNA, divided into 24 linear molecules, the shortest 45 000 000 nucleotides in length and the longest 248 000 000 nucleotides, each contained in a different chromosome.
 There is no clear and consistent correlation between morphological complexity and genome size in either prokaryotes or lower eukaryotes.
 Genome size is largely a function of the expansion and contraction of repetitive DNA elements.

 Since genomes are very complex, one research strategy is to reduce the number of genes in a genome to the bare minimum and still have the organism in question survive.
 There is experimental work being done on minimal genomes for single cell organisms as well as minimal genomes for multi-cellular organisms (see developmental biology).
 The work is both in vivo and in silico.

 Genome size differences due to transposable elements

 There are many enormous differences in size in genomes, specially mentioned before in the multicellular eukaryotic genomes.
 Much of this is due to the differing abundances of transposable elements, which evolve by creating new copies of themselves in the chromosomes.
 Eukaryote genomes often contain many thousands of copies of these elements, most of which have acquired mutations that make them defective.

-Here is a table of some significant or representative genomes.
-See #See also for lists of sequenced genomes.